sbfaulkner/adventofcode/README.md

 Not the optimal solution (with larger datasets), and definitely considers twices as many routes as necessary.
 However, kind of a nice solution taking advantage of Rubyisms.

+## Day 10: Elves Look, Elves Say

+Neat problem.
+I wonder what other approaches would yield for solutions.